 Throw in post- apocalyptic scenarios, aliens and essays on the fate of women and what it means to be a great, and you have The Low Self-Esteem Reading Room.More

-Malcolm is the first person in her family to go to university and the only one to reside more than fifty miles from the homestead.
-She completed her B.A. in English at McMaster University, then went on to study Integrated Media at Emily Carr University.
+Malcolm is the first person in her family to go to university and the only one to reside more than fifty miles from home.
+She completed her B.A. in English at McMaster University, then studied Integrated Media at Emily Carr University.

 She has worked professionally as a: